 - Public relations

-It is a part of the promotional mix which involves a one to one communication between buyers and customers (either potential or already customers).
-As it is a one-to-one communication, it generates direct contact with prospects and customers.
-Even though it is considered to be one of the most expensive forms of promotion, it is also considered to be the most successful as a seller-buyer relationship can be created and developed.
+It is a part of the promotional mix which involves one-to-one communication between buyers and customers (either potential or already customers).
+As personal selling sales promotion is a one-to-one communication, it generates direct contact with prospects and customers.
+Even though personal selling is considered to be one of the most expensive forms of promotion, it is also considered to be the most successful as a seller-buyer relationship can be created and developed.

 Sales promotions are one of the most common types of promotion used by companies.
 Their main purpose is to stimulate purchasing and sales.
-While it has the potential of increasing sales, it is also beneficial for informing prospects about new products on the market or just to recapture old or lost customers.
-Such examples include: coupons, product samples, etc.
+While sales promotion has the potential of increasing sales and consumer demand, it is also beneficial for informing prospects about new products on the market or just to recapture old or lost customers.
+Such examples include coupons, product samples, etc.